microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 - ``push_constant``: For marking a variable as the push constant block.
 Allowed on global variables of struct type.
 At most one variable can be marked as ``push_constant`` in a shader.
+- ``constant_id``: For marking a global constant as a specialization constant.
+  Allowed on global variables of boolean/integer/float types.
 - ``input_attachment_index(X)``: To associate the Xth entry in the input pass list to the annotated object.
 Only allowed on objects whose type are ``SubpassInput`` or ``SubpassInputMS``.